OpenTermsArchive/deployment/README.md

 ansible-playbook opentermsarchive.deployment.deploy
 ```

-_It is possible to check a playbook execution without actually applying changes with `check` and `diff` options:_
+_It is possible to check the playbook execution without actually applying changes with the `check` and `diff` options:_

 ```sh
 ansible-playbook opentermsarchive.deployment.deploy --check --diff